Cookie Jar

 - It doesn't enforce

 __Host-and__Secure-cookie name prefixes with the strict RFC checks.
-The flags (Secure, host-only) are still respected, but the prefix rules aren't enforced separately. - It doesn't do anything with
+The underlying flags (Secure, host-only) are still respected, but the prefix rules themselves aren't enforced separately. - It stores

-SameSiteother than store it.
-There's no cross-site request tracking, so cookies always go out on requests you make. - It doesn't garbage-collect expired cookies on every read.
-They get filtered at send time and during
+SameSitebut doesn't act on it.
+There's no cross-site request tracking inside httpcloak, so cookies always go out on requests you initiate. - It doesn't garbage-collect expired cookies on every read.
+They get filtered out at send time, but they keep occupying space in the jar until that filter runs.
+The internal

 When you don't want the jar

-If you'd rather drive cookies yourself, drop the jar entirely with WithoutCookieJar().
+To drive cookies yourself, switch the jar off with WithoutCookieJar().
 See Disabling the Cookie Jar.